ZahraAdahman/Regression_COVID19/README.md

 # COVID19 Linear Regression Project

 ## Project title:
-'How does the trend of COVID19 cases relate to deaths?' - By Zahra Adahman, BSc,MBS.
+'How does the trend of COVID19 cases relate to deaths?' - By Zahra Adahman, BSc, MBS.

 #### Sept.
 30th, 2020.